Seattle barrel company used ‘hidden drain’ to dump caustic material into sewer, federal prosecutors say

 The 36-count grand jury indictment says the company, its owner and its plant manager used the hidden drain to dump a corrosive solution of chemicals into public sewers, then lied to regulators about the practice and conspired to cover up their activities.

-Family-owned Seattle Barrel, collects, reconditions and sells 55-gallon industrial drums.
+Family-owned Seattle Barrel collects, reconditions and sells 55-gallon industrial drums.
 It cleans the drums for reuse in a large tank using “highly corrosive chemical solution,” according to the indictment.

 The indictment claims that instead of disposing of the tank solution according to law, the company routinely pumped this mixture into the sewer.